snigam275/california-house-price-prediction/README.md

 Removed rows with missing values in the total_bedrooms column to ensure consistency and reliability.

 Verified column names and data types for smooth processing.

+🏗️ 3.
+Feature Engineering
+Area Density: Computed as population divided by number of households.

+Income Category: Grouped median income into 'High' and 'Low' categories based on a threshold value of 6.

+Age Group: Categorized houses into 'New' (≤15 years), 'Middle-aged' (16–35 years), and 'Old' (>35 years).

+Rooms per Household: Derived to evaluate average space availability.

+Capped Age Flag: Identified homes with the maximum age value of 52.

+Ocean Proximity Encoding: Transformed the categorical ocean_proximity column into dummy variables for analysis.